NeuroStat/replicability_fmri/README.md

 * Sampling: contains the scripts which were used for sampling and generating the results.
 * Analyses: contains the scripts to generate the pre-processed data, the analyses and finally the figures for the paper.

-The actual database is separated from this repository.
-Furthermore, the **raw** results are too large to save into a Github repository and hence also separated.
+The actual database is separated from this repository due to privacy reasons.
 Pre-processed (and blinded) *intermediate* R files are saved in /2_Analyses/_IntData.
 To generate the figures, one then only needs this folder and the /2_Analyses/_Figures folder.

 ## Contact